adyang/dotfiles/README.md

 5. Repeat for the rest of the disabled extensions.

 ### Import/ Configure Temporary Containers Extension Preferences
+1. Login to Firefox Sync.
-1. Navigate to `about:addons`.
+2. Navigate to `about:addons`.
-2. Click on the `...` on the Temporary Containers extension > `Preferences`.
+3. Click on the `...` on the Temporary Containers extension > `Preferences`.
-3. Click on the `Export/Import` tab.
+4. Click on the `Export/Import` tab.
-4. Click `Import from Firefox Sync`.
+5. Click `Import from Firefox Sync`.

 ### Enable Firefox Containers Bookmark Menus
 1. Navigate to `about:addons`.
 2. Click on the `...` on the Firefox Multi-Account Containers extension > `Preferences`.
 3. Tick `Enable Bookmark Menus` > `Allow` `Read and modify bookmarks` permission in popup dialog.

-### Configure Default Firefox Search Engine
-1. Navigate to target search engine site.
-2. Click on the triple dot `...` to the right of the address bar > `Add Search Engine`.
-3. Navigate to `about:preferences#search`
-4. Under `Default Search Engine` > select target search engine.
+4. Tick `Enable synchronization`.

 ### Reboot System
 Reboot system in order for MacOS updates to complete: